-Sixty-eight years ago today, U.S. Patent 2,292,387 was issued to George Antheil and Lamarr for their frequency-hopping “secret communications system.”
-Using a piano roll, the device was able to switch between 88 radio frequencies, an ability its creators hoped would make radio-guided Allied torpedoes more difficult for Axis powers to detect during WWII.
+On Aug.
+11, 1942, U.S. Patent 2,292,387 was issued to George Antheil and Lamarr for their frequency-hopping "secret communications system."
+Using a piano roll, the device was able to switch between 88 radio frequencies, an ability its creators hoped would make radio-guided Allied torpedoes more difficult for Axis powers to detect during World War II.

 While in Hollywood, he met Lamarr at a party.
-Born to a Jewish family in Budapest, she had already led a full and adventurous life, gaining notoriety for her nude swimming scene in the Czech film Ecstasy before marrying Friedrich Mandl, an Austrian munitions manufacturer 13 years her senior.
+Born Nov.
+9, 1914, to a Jewish family in Vienna (her mother was Hungarian, a native of Budapest), she had already led a full and adventurous life, gaining notoriety for her nude swimming scene in the Czech film Ecstasy before marrying Friedrich Mandl, an Austrian munitions manufacturer 13 years her senior.
 He forced her to end her acting career and kept her virtually imprisoned.
 When Lamarr found out her husband was selling munitions to Hitler, she fled to Paris and later London.
 It was there she met Louis B. Mayer, who brought her back to Hollywood, changed her name to Hedy Lamarr and resurrected her acting career.

 They were granted a patent in 1942.
 The U.S. Navy explored their frequency-hopping device, but found implementing it impractical.